Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something.

 Dominguez-Escalante National Conservation Area (DENCA) is an amazing place hidden in the Upper Colorado Plateau region.

 This is a place mostly only known to the locals for camping, hiking, and rock climbing and very little information is available online.

-Looking at the map, we were close to other Escalante.
+Looking at the map, we were close to other Escalante Canyon camping.
 The Dominguez-Escalante Canyon on BLM land.
 A very scenic and historical part of Colorado but very unknown.
-Located west of Highway 50 between Grand Junction and Montrose it’s mostly a day trip area for the locals.
-Probably most notably written about as a climbing area on websites and in this book.

 The scenery for hiking and camping is spectacular.
 The history dates back to ancient times with petroglyphs and settlers’ cabins to explore.

 The camping is free no matter which campground you choose.

 Related Content to help you plan an RV trip:

 The Dominguez-Escalante National Conservation Area covers 210,172 acres of protected public lands which include the 66,280-acre Dominguez Canyon Wilderness.
 The entire area lies east of Highway 50 between Grand Junction and Delta.
 Highway 141 borders the area to the north.

 Campsites are managed by the BLM and camping is free.
 You should also know that the camping is primitive and if you plan to rent an RV, make sure you know about boondocking.

 The area is divided into the north side which contains the Dominguez Canyon Wilderness and the Gunnison River.
 River recreational activities, rock climbing, and hiking are focused in this area.
 The 12 mile Big Dominguez Canyon hike is the most popular and features a waterfall, petroglyphs, and archaic rock shelters.